daxcay/ComfyUI-WA/README.md

 <br>

-# Node Installation
+# NodeJS Installation
-  - In case you have error in automated node installation using comfyui
+  - In case you have error in automated nodejs installation.
   - https://nodejs.org/en/download/prebuilt-installer
   - Use above link to manually install nodejs.